Trahiega/the-dukes-game1/docs/Notes/The-Partys-Shared-Dream.md

+---
+tags: DMfiles
+aliases: [The  Party's Shared Dream]
+---
-# The Dream
+# The  Party's Shared Dream

-Shared Dream

 Whoever is on watch will experience the dream over a few seconds

 You are awoken for your watch, you find a comfortable spot and stare off into the night, looking and listening for danger, after a while, all of a sudden your eye lids start to droop, your head lols to the side as for a moment you fall asleep, in that moment you experience a vivid dream before snapping awake.